 Other artworks to look out for: Michelangelo’s famous unfinished Slaves, a set of captive figures enslaved in marble; Giambologna’s original plaster cast for his terrifying Rape of the Sabina Women statue in Piazza della Signoria; and fine 15th century paintings by the likes of Botticelli, Ghirlandaio, and Uccello.

 These tickets get you access to all of this incredible Renaissance art, by using the Reserved Ticket entrance, thus bypassing the lengthy ticketing lines.

-- Show your smartphone voucher at the Ticket Office across from the museum (Via Ricasoli 105, Florence) and receive your paper ticket.
-Use the Priority Entrance for Reserved Ticket holders
+Swap your smartphone voucher for a paper ticket at the ticket office across from the museum.
+Use the Priority Entrance for Reserved Ticket holders.